-Descriptive Essay 10%

 Persuasive Essay 20%

-Goals &amp; Choices Essay and Multimodal Project 20%
+Multimodal Remix with Statement of Goals &amp; Choices 20%

 Final Showcase 10%

-Process Work Includes Perusall + Prewriting + Outlines + Rough Draft &amp; Peer Review 25%
+Process Work Includes Perusall + Prewriting + Outlines + Rough Draft &amp; Peer Review 35%

-Discussions/Quizzes 15%
+Quizzes 15%

-- Each week, click on the My Grades link in the Blackboard menu to view your grades and current average.
-If at any time you wish to discuss your course progress, contact me. - Extra credit opportunities will be offered during the semester for meeting with writing tutors.
+Each week, click on the My Grades link in the Blackboard menu to view your grades and current average.
+If at any time you wish to discuss your course progress, contact me.
+Please note: there is no extra credit for this course.